naveensivakumar14/ZATN/README.md

 • working on the code and pushing into own branch ( git push origin reyroi)
 • making pull requests to the main branch

-# class 26: 15-12-2024 MySQL workbench db queries and connecting MySQL database to backend server.
+# class 26: 15-12-2024 MySQL Workbench Database DB queries and connecting MySQL database to backend server.

 • Practising MySQL queries at the beginner level.
 • CRUD Operation using MySQL database